Software engineer. AI safety researcher.

 My Pre-College Expedition

-After high school, I didn't know what I wanted to build.
-So I decided to find out.I took seven jobs in twelve months to test hypotheses.At a law firm, I learned how systems protect people—and how they fail them.
+After high school, I wanted to find out how to contribute beyond the classroom.I took seven jobs in twelve months to test hypotheses.At a law firm, I learned how systems protect people—and how they fail them.
 At the COVID-19 National Task Force, I coordinated transport for 40,000 patients.
 Each name on the list felt heavy.
 These weren't logistics problems—they were lives.
-At a special needs school, I met children from broken families who reminded me why this work matters.
-They didn't need fixing.
-They needed someone to see them.The verdict?
-I come alive when I'm building things that make life better for people.
-Not abstract people.
-Real ones, with names and stories and potential waiting to be unlocked.
+At a special needs school, I worked with children from broken families who reminded me why this work matters.The verdict?
+I come alive when I'm building things with people.

 2021-2025